UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 </codeblock>

 **Question**
-Do colder months tend to have higher or lower levels of rainfall?
+Now that we can use colour to distinguishe between hotter and colder months, do colder months tend to have higher or lower levels of rainfall?

 <choice id="1" >